robe00/covid_finance/README.md

 #############################

-I've seen there is an issue (on mac, had that not on windows) trying to download the data files, first attempt - the second attempt then worked, error messages:
+I've seen there is an issue (on mac, had that not on windows) trying to download the data files, first attempt - the second attempt worked.

+** I've downloaded the data files additional into the /data subdir **

+Error messages:

 URL 'https://development-data-hub-s3-public.s3.amazonaws.com/ddhfiles/936261/covid-fci-data.xlsx': status was 'SSL peer certificate or SSH remote key was not OK'